Pylons/pyramid_cookbook/docs/deployment/nginx.rst

-The optional ``listen`` directive, as well as the 2 following lines, are the only configuration changes required to enable SSL from the Client to Nginx.
+The optional ``listen`` directive, as well as the 2 following lines, are the only configuration changes required to enable SSL from the Client to nginx.
 You will need to have already created your SSL certificate and key for this to work.
 More details on this process can be found in the `OpenSSL wiki for Command Line Utilities <https://wiki.openssl.org/index.php/Command_Line_Utilities>`_.
 You will also need to update the paths that are shown to match the actual